Skip to content

 In November 1971 the catalogue I had purchased at the Tantra exhibition became a permanent fixture in my studio at the Royal College of Art.
 It has remained with me ever since.

-Over the years, it has accumulated impromptu bookmarks often made from offcuts of my drawings, and these seem significant because they are a by-product of my long rumination on the educational thinking of Tantra’s curator Philip Rawson (see my items page).
+It immediately began to accumulate impromptu bookmarks often made from offcuts of my drawings, and these seem significant because they are a by-product of my long rumination on the educational thinking of Tantra’s curator Philip Rawson (see my uncatalogued items page).

 Those of us who thronged the Hayward Gallery were also reading his landmark publication Drawing (1969).
 Indian aesthetics were at work in his activities as an art educator as well as a museum curator – he entwined passionate explorations of the ‘language’ of art with the sensible, embodied, and numinous values associated with philosophical reflections of the 10th century tantric sage Abhinavagupta.